socraticDevBlog/eng_blog/src/pages/posts/063-leetcodekata.md

 ## because it's NOT something linked to day-to-day work

+Practicing developers may underline that these challenges are nothing like their day-to-day work requirements.

 Most of my workdays are about designing and building systems.
 Squashing bugs and making those systems more reliable and easier to work with.

 At the end of some days, I may feel not having been challenged enough.
-Integrating this routine of solving leetcode or code katas challenges not only soothes this feeling but also makes me a better professional.
+Adopting a routine of solving Leetcode or code katas challenges not only soothes this feeling but also makes me a better professional.
 By being professional I mean that my first goal is adding value to the business and customers I'm serving.
 Not all work related activites are